Trees in Camden FAQ

 I’m getting solar panels, but the trees are going to cause too much shade.
 Can they be removed?

-A Council-owned tree will not be removed to increase solar access within private property.
-Council understands shading of solar panels may affect the efficiency of your panels however the benefits trees provide to the environment is considered very important.
-Talk to your solar installer to see if you can use alternative roof space, mounts or micro inverters to optimise the efficiency of your system.
+Council understands shading of solar panels may affect the efficiency of your panels however the benefits trees provide to immediate environment are substantial.
+Talk to your solar installer to utilise alternative roof space, mounts, or micro inverters to optimise the efficiency of your system.

 Should I put grass clippings around trees on private or council land?